brocaar/chirpstack-network-server/docs/configuration.md

 the frequencies used.
 Make sure these frequencies match the frequencies as configured in your gateways.

+## Dwell time

+Some band configurations define the max payload size for both dwell-time limitation enabled as disabled (e.g. AS 923).
+In this case the `--band-dwell-time-400ms` flag must be set to enforce the max payload size given the dwell-time limitation.
+For band configuration where the dwell-time is always enforced, setting this flag is not required.

+## Repeater compatibility

+Most band configurations define the max payload size for both an optional repeater encapsulation layer as for setups where a repeater will never be used.
+The latter case increases the max payload size for some data-rates.
+In case a repeater might used, set the `--band-repeater-compatible` flag.

 ## Redis connection string

 For more information about the Redis URL format, see: